2881099/FreeSql.Wiki.VuePress/docs/en/guide/Insert-Data.md

 After the execution of the split, when the external transaction is not provided, the internal transaction is opened to achieve insertion integrity.
 You can also set appropriate values through `BatchOptions`.

 FreeSql adapts to the use of parameterization and non-parameterization of each data type.
-It is recommended to turn off the parameterization function for batch insertion and use `.NonoParameter()` to execute it.
+It is recommended to turn off the parameterization function for batch insertion and use `.NoneParameter()` to execute it.

 ## 3. ExecuteSqlBulkCopy, ExecutePgCopy, ExecuteMySqlBulkCopy and ExecuteOracleBulkCopy